 Your Eminences, Your Excellencies, Your Graces, Ladies and Gentlemen, First of all, I humbly stand here as a servant of God to accept this Sunhak Peace Prize.
 I would like to thank Dr. Hak Ja Han Moon, the founder of the Sunhak Peace Prize, and your late husband, Rev. Sun Myung Moon, for your vision of peace as “one family under God.”

-I also thank those who suggested my name, as well as the work of the Sunhak Peace Prize Committee, Chaired by Dr. Hong Il-sik.
-I also thank The Sunhak Peace Prize Foundation, and to all of you who have gathered here today and have honored us by your presence.
+I also thank those who suggested my name, as well as the work of the Sunhak Peace Prize Committee, chaired by Dr. Hong Il-sik.
+I also thank The Sunhak Peace Prize Foundation, and all of you who have gathered here today and have honored us by your presence.

 And, most assuredly, I thank all those who believe in the mission of peace my Lord and Savior Jesus Christ has put on my heart.

 I stand here in appreciation of the Korean people for their resilience and industriousness.
 I also extend my appreciation to the Korean churches, who are preaching Christ’s Gospel of love and are advancing the Kingdom of God in this beautiful country.
 I want to ask you to continue the good work of unity of the one Church of Christ in Korea.